How To Buy A House With Bad Credit | Loan Options 2025

 Credit score of 580?
 You may qualify for a VA loan.
 Start here

-USDA loan: 640 credit score
+USDA loans: 640 credit score

 USDA loans are popular with home buyers in qualifying rural areas because they offer zero-down payment options and competitive mortgage rates.